Macy's to close stores, cut jobs amid weak sales

 Macy’s says it is eliminating more than 10,000 jobs and plans to move forward with 68 store closures after a disappointing holiday shopping season.
 The department store chain also lowered its full-year earnings forecast.

-The retailer said Wednesday that sales at established stores fell 2.1 percent in November and December compared to the same period last year.
-Macy’s Inc. pointed to changing consumer behavior and said it reflects challenges facing much of the retail industry.
+The retailer said Wednesday that sales at its established stores fell 2.1 percent in November and December compared to the same period last year.
+Macy’s Inc. pointed to changing consumer behavior and said its performance reflects the challenges that are facing much of the retail industry.

-The company said it plans to close by midyear the 68 stores that are part of 100 closings announced in August.
-It also plans to restructure parts of its business and sell some properties.
+The company said the 68 store closures are part of the 100 closings it announced in August.
+Of the 68, three were closed by the middle of 2016, 63 will close in the spring and two will be closed by the middle of 2017.
+Some may be offered positions at nearby stores but Macy’s estimates that 3,900 employees will be affected by the closures.

+Macy’s also said it plans to restructure parts of its business and sell some properties.
+This will lead to the reduction of 6,200 jobs.
 The moves are estimated to save $550 million annually.

 Most Read Stories